superfly/docs/rails/getting-started/existing.html.md

 You can set a name for the app, choose a default region, and choose to launch and attach either or both a PostgreSQL and Redis databases.
-Be sure to include Redis is if you make use of Action Cable, caching, and popular third party gems like Sidekiq.
+Be sure to include Redis is if you make use of Action Cable, caching, and popular third-party gems like Sidekiq.

 ### Deploy your application